sequencemedia/redux-storage-middleware/# redux-storage-middleware.md

 *Redux Storage Middleware* implements a client-side caching mechanism for _React Redux_ applications with _Sagas_.

-It intercepts _Actions_ and replays others to reduce requests to the server.
+It intercepts some _Actions_ and reproduces others to reduce server requests.

 ## Start simply